Pellegrino Rossi

-Biography
+Early life

 Rossi was born in Carrara, then under the Duchy of Massa and Carrara.
-Educated at the University of Pisa and the University of Bologna, he became professor of law at the latter in 1812.
-In 1815 he gave his support to Joachim Murat and his Neapolitan anti-Austrian expedition: after the latter's fall, he escaped to France, and then proceeded to Geneva, where he began teaching a course of jurisprudence applied to Roman law, the success of which gained him the unusual honour of naturalization as a citizen of Geneva.
-In 1820 he was elected as a deputy to the cantonal council, and was a member of the diet of 1832; Rossi was entrusted with the task of drawing up a revised constitution, which was known as the Pacte Rossi.
-This was rejected by a majority of the diet, a result which deeply affected Rossi, and made him accept the invitation of François Guizot to settle in France.
+Educated at the University of Pisa and the University of Bologna, he became a professor of law at the latter in 1812.
+In 1815, he supported Joachim Murat's Neapolitan anti-Austrian expedition.
+The text of the Rimini Proclamation, an early document calling for Italian unification, is widely attributed to Rossi.
+After Murat fell, he fled to France and then to Geneva.
+In Geneva, he taught a successful course of jurisprudence applied to Roman law.
+His success earned him the rare honour of naturalization as a citizen of Geneva.
+In 1820, he was elected as a deputy to the cantonal council, and was a member of the diet of 1832.
+Rossi was entrusted with the task of drawing up a revised constitution, which was known as the Pacte Rossi.
+This was rejected by a majority of the population, a result which deeply affected Rossi and made him accept the invitation of François Guizot to settle in France.

 Here he was appointed in 1833 to the chair of political economy in the Collège de France, vacated by the death of Jean-Baptiste Say.
 He was naturalized as a French citizen in 1834, and in the same year became professor of constitutional law in the faculty of law of the Paris University.
 In 1836 he was elected a member of the Academy of Political and Moral Sciences, was raised to the French peerage in 1839, and in 1843 became dean of the faculty of law.

 In 1842 Rossi and Count Ferdinand-Charles-Philippe d' Esterno (1805–83) organized the first meetings of what would become the Société d'économie politique.

+In 1845, Guizot appointed Rossi as ambassador of France to the Papal States, with a specific mission to discuss the question of the Jesuits.
+However, the French Revolution of 1848 toppled Guizot's regime, and the revolution in Italy fully severed Rossi's connection with France.
+Rossi thus remained in Rome, and there became Minister of the Interior under Pope Pius IX.